nus-cs2113-AY2324S2/ip/docs/README.md

 ## Classes and Packages

-### UI Package
-- **MarioUI**: The main class for the user interface, handling the initialization of the GUI components and user interactions.
-- **ResponseStreamer**: A utility class to animate the display of responses in the GUI.

 ### Logic Package
 - **Mario**: The core logic handler for task management, including loading and saving tasks.
 - **Parser**: Parses user input into commands to be executed by the system.